bogo8liuk/Fex-lang/README.md

 will come in the future (I hope as soon as possible).
 Anyway, this is an experiment and everyone are encouraged to contribute, thus feel free to start a pull request or open an issue!

+## :warning: WARNING
+This project is under massive refactoring.
+The primary goal is to rewrite all the codebase with the goals of making it more modular, improving readability, taking better implementation choices, using better patterns and removing all the code smells.
+Refer to the [refactoring](https://github.com/bogo8liuk/Fex-lang/tree/refactoring) branch to see the actual state of the compiler.

 ### main TODOs
 - Rewrite old code in terms of monad trasformers.
 - Rewrite kind-inference and the definition of kind.